MatAtBread/AI-UI/guide/when.md

   }
 });
 ```
-The use of ids means that the actually elements and layout doesn't affect the logic.
-The fact that the '#search' is inside a nested div is irrelevent - you could change the DOM layout within the extended tag to reflect a different design and the logic still holds, as there is an element that can accept clicks somewhere within the SearchPanel div.
+The use of ids means that the actual element or DOM layout doesn't affect the logic.
+The fact that the '#search' is inside a nested div is irrelevent - you could change the DOM layout within the extended tag to reflect a different UI design and the logic still holds, as long there is an element that can accept clicks somewhere within the SearchPanel div.

 ## Event-selector parameters (the `WhenParameters` type)